SondreNilsen/Shiny.RAND12/README.md

 }
 ```

-> You can also get this citation straight from R. At the R prompt run:
+You can also get this citation straight from R:

 ```r
 citation("Shiny.RAND12")